Keith Thurman Bio

-Keith Fitzgerald Thurman Jr. is an American professional boxer born on November 23, 1988, in Clearwater, Florida.
-He is a former unified welterweight world champion, having held the WBA title from 2016 to 2019 and the WBC title from 2017 to 2018.
-Known by his nickname “One Time,” Thurman has compiled a professional record of 31 wins, including 23 knockouts, and 1 loss since beginning his career in 2007.
+Keith Fitzgerald Thurman Jr., widely known by his ring name “One Time,” is an American professional boxer born on November 23, 1988, in Clearwater, Florida.
+He is a former unified welterweight world champion, recognized for holding the WBA welterweight title from 2016 to 2019 and the WBC welterweight title from 2017 to 2018.
+Thurman has built a reputation as one of the most exciting punchers of his era, compiling a professional record highlighted by 31 victories, including 23 by knockout, against a small number of defeats.
+His combination of power, timing, and poise under pressure has made him a central figure in the welterweight division for more than a decade.

 Early Life and Background